bitst0rm-pub/Formatter/README.md

             // Recursively format the entire folder with unlimited depth.
             // This option requires an existing and currently opened file
             // to serve as the starting point.
+Files will be opened and closed.
             // For the sake of convenience, two new folders will be created at
             // the same level as the file, which will contain all failed and
             // successfully formatted files.
 The "new_file_on_format" option
-            // might be useful for renaming at the same time if needed.
+            // can be used for renaming files if needed.
             // The "format_on_save" option above, which applies only to
             // single files, does not take effect here.
             // All none-text files (binary) will be automatically ignored.